toothpaste-main/deadflat/README.md

-# Deadflat -- Deadlock flat-shading map guide
+# Deadlock flat-shading map mod — build guide

 ## What this produces

-Every material used by the map's world geometry gets replaced with a flat, untextured version: no normal map (so no fake bump/detail from lighting), and a single solid color per material computed as the desaturated average color of whatever texture it used to have.
-A brick wall becomes flat brown, a concrete floor becomes flat grey, a patch of grass becomes flat green — each material keeps its own distinct shade rather than everything becoming one uniform color, but nothing has surface detail anymore.
+Every material used by the map's world geometry gets replaced with a flat, untextured version: no normal map (so no fake bump/detail from lighting), and a single solid grey per material, computed as the average color of whatever texture it used to have, desaturated to the equivalent grey (luma-weighted, so a light material stays lighter than a dark one).
+A brick wall becomes a mid grey, a patch of grass becomes a different, lighter grey — each material keeps its own distinct shade rather than everything becoming one uniform value, but there's no hue left anywhere and nothing has surface detail anymore.
 Alpha-cutout materials (leaf cards, fences, grates) keep their cutout silhouette; only their color is flattened, so they don't turn into solid rectangles.
+Pass `--keep-hue` to the script if you ever want each material's original average color back instead of grey.

 This can't be built or tested from here — it needs your local Deadlock install and Valve's Source 2 tooling, which only run on your machine.
 What